OscarTopliss/website/content/posts/misc0nfig-2025.md

 individual item types.

-After doing that research, and getting final designs for each item (designed mostly by Peter and our marketting officer Sam Kamas), I ordered each item and reached out to our sponsors for additional items to add to the goody bags.
+After doing that research, and getting final designs for each item (designed mostly by Peter and our marketing officer Sam Kamas), I ordered each item and reached out to our sponsors for additional items to add to the goody bags.
 In all, I really enjoyed the logistical aspect of organising misc0nfig 2025.